Jodi-321/DisplaySwitch/README.md

 ## Conclusion

-This script provides a simple way to manage desktop wallpapers on macOS based on display configurations.
+This script provides a simple way to manage desktop wallpapers on macOS based on display configurations using environment variables for flexibility.
 Further investigation is needed to resolve the issue of existing desktops not always updating their wallpaper correctly.
+Future enhancements will improve automation, providing an even more seamless experience.